top of page

 If you're dreaming of flying for a living , whether as an airline pilot, charter pilot, bush pilot, or flight instructor, the Commercial Pilot License (CPL) is the next major step after earning your Private Pilot License (PPL).
 The CPL allows you to fly aircraft for hire, meaning you can be paid to do what you love.

-Why Get a Commercial Pilot License?
+Why Get a Commercial Pilot Licence?

 Start a Career in Aviation: